apache/beam/sdks/typescript/README.md

 ## API

-We generally try to apply the concepts from the Beam API in a Typescript idiomatic way, but it should be noted that few of the initial developers have extensive (if any) Javascript/Typescript development experience, so feedback is greatly appreciated.
+We generally try to apply the concepts from the Beam API in a TypeScript idiomatic way, but it should be noted that few of the initial developers have extensive (if any) JavaScript/TypeScript development experience, so feedback is greatly appreciated.

 In addition, some notable departures are taken from the traditional SDKs: